JacpFX/JacpFX/_includes/loosely.md

 Perspectives and components are resolved by component scanning on application startup.
 To exchange a component-reference in a perspective, simply remove the "old" component ID and add the new ID.
 <br/>
 ## Loosely coupled view rendering ##
 Perspectives are defining the layout structure of you view.
-You can define "render" targets by ID in your perspective where a component view should be rendered.
-Each component of a perspective can register to a specific render target, so the resulting view of a component will be included at that specific area.
-The render target of a component can also be changed at runtime so a component view can be moved from one area in perspective to an other.
+You can define "render-targets" in your perspective by ID, to mark areas where component views should be rendered.
+Each component of a perspective can register to a specific "render-target", so the resulting view of a component will be included at that specific area.
+The "render-target" of a component can also be changed at runtime, so a component view can be moved from one area in perspective to an other.
 ### Register targets in a perspective ###
 <pre>
 @Perspective(id = BaseConfig.ID, name = "p1",components = {…},
         <b>viewLocation = "/fxml/ExamplePerspective.fxml")</b>